aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ???+ info

     When using vEOS/cEOS virtual switches, `Management0` is used.
 When using actual hardware switches, `Management1` is used.
-The included basic config files may need to be updated for your environment.
+The included basic switch configurations may need to be adjusted for your environment.

 Below is the basic configuration file for SPINE1: